traderjoe-xyz/joe-dex-lens/README.md

 Weighted price based on reserves will be calculated.

-If no markets for given token added, AVAX-token and USDC-token from Joe V1 will be used to return AVAX price.
+If no markets for a given token was added, AVAX-token and USDC-token from Joe V1 will be used to return the token's price.